LeroySBN/marketplace_v1/README.md

 # ALX Specialization Project

-This is a TypeScript-based project that serves as a foundation for building a web application.
+This is a TypeScript-based API project that serves as a foundation for building a web application.
 This README provides an overview of the project, its requirements, and instructions for running and contributing to it.

 ## Table of Contents